dOrgTech/Ecosystem/proposals/Alchemy/01-generic-action-tooling.md

 ### Current

-User needs high degree of knowhow of the Daostack framework and the smart contract the DAO wants to connect with.
-This leads to a huge barrier for any user, even experienced developers.

-Example:

-User wants to add Uniswap support to an already existing DAO with 100 members.
-User goes to the internal DAO interface on Alchemy with the goal to achieve his goal.
-Looking through the cards, he/she gets confused about the technical words like "Funding and voting power" or "Scheme Manager".
-The user is asking himself what are schemes, which leads to even more confusion.
-"Scheme Manager" indicates clearly that something can be managed so the user clicks on the Scheme Manager.
-User clicks on New scheme proposal, to explore what Scheme Manager is all about, a modal pops up with three main categories "Add Plugin, Edit Plugin and remove Plugin".
-User is confused as he believe he would add a new scheme and now the interface is showing with the term "Plugin".
-User wont know what to do and since the actual alchemy UI is not intuitive, adding Uniswap support wont be an easy task.

-In summary:

-Adding GA plugins within Alchemy currently has the following problems:
+Adding Generic Action (GA) plugins within Alchemy currently has the following problems:
 - No UI for configuring & deploying a new GA plugin contract – must be done by a skilled programmer.
 - No UI for knowing what types of GAs Alchemy supports (ENS Registrar, Uniswap, etc).
 - No UI for creating new types of GAs that Alchemy can support (Compound, etc) – must be PR'd into Alchemy for them to be usable.
 - Complex UI for adding a GA plugin to the DAO via the plugin manager.
 - Subgraph does not pickup on newly deployed GA plugin contracts.

-When a user wants to add the Generic Scheme into it's DAO, he needs to look for the Generic Scheme address, create a proposal in the Scheme Registrar and create a PR in the subgraph to use the new scheme
+When a user wants to add the Generic Scheme into it's DAO, he needs to look for the Generic Scheme address, create a proposal in the Scheme Registrar and create a PR in the subgraph to use the new scheme.

 ### New

 - As a DAO founder or enthusiast I want to easily interface my DAO with existing smart contracts, so that it can perform particular actions (set parameters, manage finances).
 - As a protocol developer, I want to give DAOstack DAOs the ability to interact with my smart contracts (ENS, Uniswap, Compound), so that adoption of my protocol increases.

 Example: